There are 4 major factors you need to consider:>

 Picking the right energy efficient LED high bay lights for your space can help increase productivity and reduce eyestrain for your staff.

 They are the same type but configured with different beam angle.
-Low bays are usually tuned at 120-degree beam angle and are used in in open space with ceiling height up to 15 ft.
-They are ideal for showroom, retail and grocery stores.
+Low bays are usually tuned at 120-degree beam angle and are used in open space with ceiling height up to 15 ft.
+They are ideal for showrooms, retail, and grocery stores.
 While High bay fixtures are configured with a beam angle of 90-degree or less and are installed over 15 ft.
-They typically produce over 20000 lumens and are perfect to replace traditional 400W metal halide or HPS lamp.
+They typically produce over 20000 lumens and are perfect to replace traditional 400W metal halide or HPS lamps.

 Metal Halide have been the most common choice for HID lamps.
 During its heyday, it was the crown jewel for energy efficient and long life bulb.
 Till this day, most factories and assembly plants are still using them.
 Yet, they are now to be considered as one of the most inefficient indoor industrial lighting option.

 The two most used metal halide bulb wattages are 400W and 1000W.
 Today, a 100-Watt LED Retrofit Kit can easily replace the 400-Watt, and a 240W LED high bay can take-out the 1000-Watt version with ease.

 They are 3 options you can retrofit to LED:

 Know that not all LED fixtures are created equal.
 Two 240W high bays may not have the same lumens output.